daniel-clement/raster-processing/README.md

 # raster-processing
-Contains one off scripts focusing on raster processing
+Contains one off scripts focusing on raster processing that aim to increase productivity and save time.